11th AnnualBoard Meeting, 10:00 AM Mazza Room

 The growing Bruce Park Arboretum is the first phase of the Tree Conservancy’s vision for a town wide Arboretum enhancing all town parks with suitable plantings.

-Greenwich Tree Conservancy Champion and Notable Tree Walk saturday, June 10th at 2pm
+Greenwich Tree Conservancy Champion and Notable Tree Walk saturday, 10th at 2pm

 Bartlett Arboretum, 151 Brookdale Road, Stamford Ct.

 Please join us for a tour of Bartlett Arboretum’s Champion and Notable Trees.
 Not often will a person find trees in Connecticut much older than 100 years.
 The Bartlett Arboretum has over 20 trees of notable or champion status, many of which were planted by F.A.
 Bartlett when the property was used as the research laboratory of the Bartlett Tree Company.